choeoe/CyEq/README.md

    that if a Cypher query pair is proven NQE, it still might be equivalent, since CyEq is incomlete.

-## Test Data
+## Test Result

-CyEq includes a set of test data for evaluating the tool's effectiveness.
-The test data consists of 145 equivalent Cypher queries to ensure comprehensive coverage of different query structures and graph patterns.

-### Example Test Dataset

-- **CyEqBench ver 1**: The dataset is in /dataset/dataset.xlsx, which contains 145 equivalent Cypher query pairs
-  from:
-    + translation from Calcite.
-    + transformation from real-word Cypher queries.
+CyEq has successfully proved 139/145 pairs of equivalent Cypher queries in CyEqBench.